Integrity warning

 • Date and signature.

-As an exception, reporting that does not include the name, surname, contact details or signature of the whistleblower in the public interest is examined and resolved to the extent that it contains substantial indications of violations of the law.
+By way of exception, the report that does not include the name, surname, contact details or signature of the whistleblower in the public interest shall be examined and resolved to the extent that it contains solid evidence relating to violations of the law.

 What are the differences between anonymous reporting and nominal reporting?

-A public interest whistleblower can make the report nominally or anonymously.
+A whistleblower can report anonymously or nominally.
 From a procedural point of view, the main differences between the two reporting methods are:

-• Anonymous reporting cannot be improved by further providing solid clues, while reporting that includes the whistleblower’s identifying data can be improved by further communication between the integrity inspector and the public interest whistleblower;
+• Anonymous reporting cannot be improved by subsequent provision of solid evidence, while reporting that includes the whistleblower’s identifying data can be improved by subsequent communication between the integrity officer and the whistleblower in the public interest;

-• The person who reports violations of the law anonymously cannot benefit from exemption and protection in accordance with the provisions of Law no. 361/2022;
+• The person who reports violations of the law anonymously cannot benefit from exoneration and protection in accordance with the provisions of Law No. 361/2022;

-• The person who reports violations of the law anonymously cannot be notified of the record of the report, the progress made and the way of resolution.
+• The person who reports violations of the law anonymously cannot be notified of the registration of the report, the progress made and the method of resolution.